 If you have been arrested for drinking and driving and are unsure of what happens next, you should contact a DUI attorney as quickly as possible.
 Attorneys who specialize in DUI law are familiar with all the different laws and procedures in your state.
 A private attorney may be more expensive than defending yourself or using a public defender, but a good private attorney can mean the difference between a misdemeanor or a felony.

-If you have been convicted of driving under the influence and are required to obtain SR-22 insurance or find a location that installs ignition interlock devices, visit to DUI.org and let a DUICare expert walk you through the procedure.
+If you have been convicted of driving under the influence and are required to obtain SR-22 insurance or find a location that installs ignition interlock devices, let our DUI experts walk you through the procedure.
 Dealing with a DUI is stressful, and you shouldn’t go through the process alone.